johnna123/DeepFakeMe/README.md

 ## Running the example
 1. Make sure there is a *.jpg in target_data/
 2. Make sure there is a *.jpg in source_data/
-3. run the example from root dir
+3. run the example with:

     ```
     python images_example.py